keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 unless you edited them manually to add pre/post-deployment tasks or evaluations.

-To migrate an existing **manually created KeptnApp** to KeptnAppContext you need to execute the following steps:
+To migrate an existing **manually created KeptnApp** or automatically created `KeptnApp` with
+**manually edited pre/post-deployment tasks or evaluations** to `KeptnAppContext` you need to execute the following steps:

 1. Create a `KeptnAppContext` custom resource that has the same name as your `KeptnApp`.